oleg-koval/brevis/README.md

 | getStatsByUrl        | http     | GET /stats/url | -//-           | Get the statistics of a url.List of all hashes which were generated and list of ip addresses of users. |
 | cleanup              | schedule | -//-           | `0 0 * * ? *`  | Cronjob which will delete every day at 12.00am hashes of URLs which are not longer used by 12 months.  |

+### TODO:

+Some things would be great to add:

+- use base62 instead of base64 encoding for url hash.
+Additional characters `$@`
+  are not "friendly" for short-url;
+- add black list of urls, during creation check if url is not blacklisted or use bloom filter;
+- alerting in slack channel;

 ### Prerequisites

 Minimal requirements to set up the project: